team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `removeBackgroundColor` function (assuming it's in a separate file).
+1. We import the `removeBackgroundColor` function from the file where it's defined.

+2. We create an async `main` function to use `await` with the async `removeBackgroundColor` function.

-2. We define the input and output file paths.
+3. We specify the input and output file paths.

-3. We specify the target color to remove (in this case, white).
+4. We set the target color to remove (in this case, white).

-4. We set a color threshold to allow for some variation in the background color.
+5. We set a color threshold to allow for slight variations in the background color.

-5. We call the `removeBackgroundColor` function with these parameters.
+6. We call the `removeBackgroundColor` function with these parameters.
-6. The function processes the image and saves the result to the output path.

-Make sure to:
-- Install the `jimp` package if you haven't already: `npm install jimp`
+7. If successful, it logs a success message; if there's an error, it logs the error.

+8. Finally, we call the `main` function to execute the code.

-- Adjust the file paths, target color, and color threshold as needed for your specific use case.
+Remember to replace `'./your-file-path'` with the actual path to the file containing the `removeBackgroundColor` function.
+Also, adjust the input and output paths, target color, and color threshold as needed for your specific use case.
-- Handle any errors that might occur during the process.

-This code assumes that the `removeBackgroundColor` function is exported from its file.
-If it's not, you might need to modify the import statement or export the function from its original file.

 # encodeImage index.js
 ## Imported Code Object